top of page

 2 day florence itinerary, Florence Italy

-Florence is the capital of Italy’s Tuscany region making it a must visit while exploring this country.
-There is so much to see and do in this Tuscan city, but you can check off a lot with this Ultimate 2 Day Florence Itinerary.
+Florence is the capital of the Tuscany region in Italy making it a must-visit city while exploring this country.
+There is so much to see and do here, but you can check off a lot with this ultimate 2 day Florence itinerary.

 Breakfast at Melaleuca